Brain-Development-and-Disorders-Lab/mars/website/docs/creating/Creating-Workspaces.md

 # Creating Workspaces

-Workspaces are used to manage Entities, Projects, and Templates amongst collaborators and organizations.
+Workspaces are used to manage Entities, Projects, and Attributes amongst collaborators and organizations.

 Upon first login, you will be required to create a new Workspace, unless your ORCiD has been added as a collaborator to another existing Workspace.